 North Park Veterinary Hospital — From Nov 1st, we’re extending our working hours!
-Mon–Fri: 9 AM–8 PM | Sat & Sun: 9 AM–5 PM. | Emergencies are welcome.
+Mon–Fri: 9 AM–8 PM | Sat & Sun: 9 AM–5 PM.

 Pregnancy in dogs can be diagnosed several different ways including blood tests, radiographs and ultrasound.
 The benefits and limitations of each test are discussed.
 Ultrasound is the gold standard for pregnancy detection and assessing viability.